-Your truck could tip over if a load is shifted to the front or side of a pallet or container.
+Your truck could tip over, in any direction, if a load is shifted to the front or side of a pallet or container.
 Make sure your load is evenly distributed and centered over the forks.

 HYDRAULIC OPERATIONS CAN AFFECT STABILITY